component/textarea-caret-position/README.md

 # Textarea Caret Position

 Get the `top` and `left` coordinates of a caret in a textarea.
-Useful for textarea textcompletes like github, twitter, etc.
+Useful for textarea autocompletes like GitHub, Twitter etc.

 ## API